NicholasGraalum/CS362-Project/documentation/LIVINGDOC.md

 - When it comes to the server position of our software we will be using Node, express and handlebars.
 Again these are the industry standard for developing a server for web based applications.
 This also offers a lot of flexibility for our application.

 Database:
-- Our database for the software will most likely be mysql, as that is the only resource that we know of at the moment.
+- Our database for the software will be mysql, as that is the only resource that we know of at the moment.
 Another thing is that this is the database toolset that we have used the most.

 APIs:
 - We will be using one API for our software: the Fredmeyer  API giving us the ability to show the prices and items at the specific store.
 This is a part of the general basis of our software.
 If we are able to we would like to add some more store APIs that are public domain to give more offering of price and items.